youkabeng/leetcode-nvim/README.md

 ## <a id="usage"></a>Usage

 1. First use browser cookie to log in.
+Only 'us' is supported for now.

 Copy "csrftoken" and "leetcode_session"